chris-short/chrisshort.net/content/resume/index.md

 ### Linux System Administrator, Cree — Durham, NC — Mar 2014 to May 2014

 * Identified discrepancies in Oracle support documentation; worked with Oracle/Cree developers to update documentation; helped Oracle to provide robust RPM; drove teams toward a best practice implementation
-* Described issues with and changed an "install everything" mentality in Linux environments; guided stakeholders toward better understanding of what applications needed to run leading to more efficient system provisioning
+* Described issues with and changed an "install everything" mentality in Linux environments; guided stakeholders toward a better understanding of what applications needed to run leading to more efficient system provisioning
 * Stood up Linux systems monitoring using Xymon Monitor server; provided near real time data giving IT data used to "right size" Factory Automation systems; identified lack of perceived bottlenecks in Oracle EBS systems

 ### Network/Systems Security Engineer, McClatchy Interactive — Raleigh, NC — June 2012 to Mar 2014